Grainspring/grainspring.github.io/_posts/2015-08-29-blink-bind-window-to-js.md

 	97 {
 	98 }

-###windowShell
+> * windowShell
-It'll get/create a V8WindowShell for a DOMWrapperWorld.
+It'll get or create a V8WindowShell for a DOMWrapperWorld.

 	66 V8WindowShell* ScriptController::windowShell(DOMWrapperWorld* world)
 	67 {
 	68     ASSERT(world);